Potential indicators of success in science – title

 Life quality

-• Enjoying my work
+• Enjoying your work

 • Doing a lot of different things